SulemanAwais/patternRecognition/Readme.md

 ##  Feature extraction:
  Mean, minimum, maximum, standard deviation, skewness, variance, and percentile features were extracted from the data.
 These features were extracted against every sensor of each device using numpy.
+ ## Model training:
+ A Support Vector Machine (SVM) model was trained using the extracted features.
+The kernel we used in this model was linear kernel.

+ ## Model evaluation:
+The performance of the trained model was evaluated using a confusion matrix.
+Weighted f1 score, average f1 score and  accuracy were computed using sklearn.